bloubna/ProjetVinci/README.md

 1. Collaborate with 3 to 4 people.
 2. Minimum three pages / maximum five pages.
-3. Create a Curriculum Vitae of a historical figure.
+3. Create a Curriculum Vitae for a historical figure.
 (Leonard Da Vinci)
 4. Use HTML, CSS, Bootstrap & JAVASCRIPT(and/or JQUERY).
 5. Use a Carrousel.
 6. Use a News Feed.